verse-lab/sisyphus/readme.md

 - (b): the number of admits remaining in repaired proofs
 - (c): the trends of execution times in the paper

-Our artefact can not reproduce the following claims:
+Our artefact cannot reproduce the following claims:

 - (b): effort in time taken to complete the proofs -- these times were recorded by the developers, and would require a developer to be